CAG says military offset part of Rafale deal still pending

 According to the report, the defence ministry stated in October 2018 that the vendor had not yet been able to confirm their capability for technology transfer.
 "In the offset contract relating to 36 Medium Multi Role Combat Aircraft (MMRCA), the vendors M/s Dassault Aviation and M/s MBDA initially proposed (September 2015) to discharge 30% of their offset obligation by offering high technology to DRDO," the report said.

-"From 2005 till March 2018, 46 offset contracts had been signed with foreign vendors, valued at ₹66,427 crore.
-Under these contracts, by December 2018, ₹19,223 crore worth of offsets should have been discharged by the vendors.
-However, the offsets claimed to have been discharged by them was only ₹11,396 crore, which was only 59% of the commitment.
-Further, only 48% (₹5,457 crore) of these offset claims submitted by the vendors were accepted by the ministry.
+"From 2005 till March 2018, 46 offset contracts had been signed with foreign vendors, valued at Rs 66,427 crore.
+Under these contracts, by December 2018, Rs19,223 crore worth of offsets should have been discharged by the vendors.
+However, the offsets claimed to have been discharged by them was only Rs 11,396 crore, which was only 59 per cent of the commitment.
+Further, only 48 per cent (Rs 5,457 crore) of these offset claims submitted by the vendors were accepted by the ministry.
 The rest were largely rejected as they were not compliant to the contractual conditions and the Defence Procurement Procedure," the CAG said.

 "The rate at which the foreign vendors have been fulfilling their offset commitments was about ₹1,300 crore per year.
 Given this situation, fulfilling the commitment of ₹55,000 crore by the vendors in the next six years (CAG observation is of 2018) remains a major challenge," the report also said.